-by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of Out other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith: to all to whom these presents shall come, greeting!
+by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of Our other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith: to all to whom these presents shall come, greeting!

-Whereas an humble Petition has been presented unto Us by the Governors of The College of Aeronautics Registered praying that We should constitute and found an institute of technology at Cranfield in Our County of Bedford for the advancement, dissemination and application of learning and knowledge in the disciplines of the Sciences, Engineering, Technology and Management and for the furtherance and extension of the objects (as subsequently varied from time to time) for which the said College was established and with power for such institute to confer Degrees and to grant a Charter with such provisions in that behalf as shall seem to Us right and suitable:
+WHEREAS an humble Petition has been presented unto Us by the Governors of the College of Aeronautics Registered praying that We should constitute and found an institute of technology at Cranfield in Our County of Bedford for the advancement, dissemination and application of learning and knowledge in the disciplines of the Sciences, Technology, Engineering and Management and for the furtherance and extension of the objects (as subsequently varied from time to time) for which the said College was established and with power for such Institute to confer Degrees and to grant a Charter with such provisions in that behalf as shall seem to Us right and suitable:

-And whereas We have taken the said Petition into Our Royal Consideration and are minded to accede thereto:
+AND WHEREAS We have taken the said Petition into Our Royal Consideration and are minded to accede thereto:

-Now know ye that We by virtue of Our Prerogative Royal and of Our especial grace, certain knowledge and mere motion have willed and ordained and by these Presents for Us, Our Hers and Successors do will and ordain as follows:
+NOW THEREFORE KNOW YE that We by virtue of Our Prerogative Royal and of Our especial grace, certain knowledge and mere motion have willed and ordained and by these Presents for Us, Our Heirs and Successors do will and ordain as follows:

-The Chancellor and the other Officers of the University, the Graduates of the University and the Members for the time being of the several Constitutional Bodies hereinafter referred to and all others who shall pursuant to this Our Charter and the Statutes of the University for the time being (herein referred to as "the Statutes") be Members of the University are hereby constituted and from henceforth forever shall be one body politic and corporate with perpetual succession and a Common Seal by the name any style of "Cranfield University" (herein referred to as "the University").
+The Chancellor and the other Officers of the University, the Graduates of the University and the Members for the time being of the several Constitutional Bodies hereinafter referred to and all others who shall pursuant to this Our Charter and the Statutes of the University for the time being (hereinafter referred to as 'the Statutes') be Members of the University are hereby constituted and from henceforth forever shall be one body politic and corporate with perpetual succession and a Common Seal by the name and style of "Cranfield University" (hereinafter called "the University").

-Article 1 Objects of the University
+1 Objects of the University